imagen2/imagen_databank/README.rst

   Read and perform sanity checks on raw datasets.

 ``cantab``
-  Extract age from FU2 Cantab data
+  Extract age from FU2 Cantab data.

 ``dawba``
   Remove identifying data and convert PSC1 to PSC2 in Dawba data,